Marsatac

 Marsatac is a festival of electronic music held at the end of September each year, in Marseille, France.
 Since 2009, the festival has had trouble finding a lasting location, and the City of Marseilles has often been criticized for not defending this popular event.
 Since 2012, the festival has also been held in Nîmes, one week before the Marseille event.
-In 2013, the festival took from the 19th to 29 November.
+In 2013, the festival took from 19 to 29 November.

 History

 It was originally dedicated to the Marseille hip hop scene, then expanded progressively to international hip-hop scene, to electro, rock and, since 2008, to African music for one night.
 The first edition took place in 1999.